SalahVincent/Project_0.0.1/Readme.md

 - ![Whitespace](./images/Whitespace.png)

 ## About
 - Building a fully responsive copy of the whitespace figma design.
-This should be done using either flexbox or grid with respective images from the figma webpage
+This should be done using either flexbox or grid with respective images from the figma web page
 - Preview of some sections
   - ![preview1](./images/preview1.png)
   - ![preview2](./images/preview2.png)